lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 When working with videos, Lightly requires a prediction file per frame.
-Lightly uses a naming convention to identify frames: The filename of a frame consists of the video filename, the video format, and the frame number (padded to the length of the number of frames in the video) separated by hyphens:
+Lightly uses a naming convention to identify frames: The filename of a frame consists of the video filename, the video format, and the frame number (padded to the length of the number of frames in the video) separated by hyphens.
+For example, for a video with 200 frames, the frame number will be padded to length three.
+For a video with 1000 frames, the frame number will be padded to length four (99 becomes 0099).

 .. code-block:: bash